 LATEST STORIES:

-One person is in hospital and multiple others have been displaced after a fire broke out at an apartment complex in Niagara Falls Monday night.
+A woman has died and multiple others have been displaced after a fire broke out at an apartment complex in Niagara Falls Monday night.

 Fire Chief Jo Zambito says about 20 people have been displaced and have received assistance from the Canadian Red Cross in finding alternative accommodation.